phetsims/phet-info/doc/phet-software-design-patterns.md

 this.redContainerNode = new ContainerNode(height, width, { color:'red' } ) ;

-// Explicitly set the redContainer's label assert && assert( blueContainerNode.conatinerLabel == null, 'label was not previously set' );
+// Explicitly set the redContainer's label assert && assert( blueContainerNode.conatinerLabel == undefined, 'label was not previously set' );
 this.redConatiner.label = 'Books';
 ```